kxie95/kxie95.github.io/_posts/2018-06-01-MYOB-FMA-Experience.md

 At the end of the Academy, you're expected to choose a team to join permanently.
 To be honest, I liked the experience of being able to speed date crews.
 I think we definitely have it better than other employees who get placed in teams and don't have much of a decision.
 They don't get to see as many parts of MYOB and how different crews operate.

 Choosing a team was incredibly hard for me.
 My first choice would have been the crew formed with the other proteges, but that was not an option.
 I had to reorganise my thinking to decide.
 There were 3 things I valued:

-1. Team dynamics - do I like the way this team works?
+1. __Team dynamics__ - Do I like the way this team works?
+Do I feel connected to these people?
-2. Ability to make an impact - Am I able to positively influence and add value to this team?
+2. __Ability to make an impact__ - Am I able to positively influence and add value to this team?
 How does this team affect the rest of the organisation?
-3. Interest in domain - Do I like what I'm building?
+3. __Interest in domain__ - Do I like what I'm building?

+In my mind, it was really down to 2 teams - my second and last one.

+For me, my last team ticked the team dynamics (although I had some concerns) and impact boxes, but didn't really tick the interest box for me.
+The problem with that is I'm less motivated to build something which isn't interesting to me.

+The second team's domain was much more interesting for me, but team dynamics were lacking for me.
+They have a good mix of people, but the friction that caused made it hard to utilise our strengths.
+I felt there was room for me to make an impact, but I think my last team has a bigger influence due to the nature of their domain.

+In the end, I chose my last team.
+I had concerns around the team dynamics, but it was good enough that I could work with it.
+Plus, I was determined to change and improve it.